Guest Pager

 Physically, the new device features rounded corners and a soft-touch bumper so the product feels good in your hand or fits in your pocket.
 This also protects from inadvertent drops.
 Additionally, our team noticed that people tend to fidget while they wait, so the design includes a small divot in the back so you can spin the pager in your hand.

 Our team packed a lot of digital innovation inside the pager as well.
-This includes enhanced processing power for quicker response times, a longer-reaching antenna for better communication over distance, and an extended battery to ensure the product is ready to go when you need it.
+This includes enhanced processing power for quicker response times, a longer-reaching antenna for better communication over ranged distances, and an extended battery to ensure the product is ready to go when you need it.

 -